Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 <img class="common_img" src="../_static/media/chapter_9/section_10/media/image36.png"  />

 A ActionClient object is created to communicate with the task service.
-The client provides a send_goal method to send the download target, and registers three callback functions to handle the status changes "feedback" at the different stages of the task.
+The client provides a send_goal method to send the download target, and registers three callback functions to handle the status changes "**feedback**" at the different stages of the task.
 After sending the Goal, the send_goal method adds callback functions through the future object to wait for the ActionServer's response.
 These three callback functions are used to obtain the Goal reception result, update the task progress, and obtain the completion result, covering the entire lifecycle of the task.

 ## 8.11 ROS2 Communication Interface